-Let’s face it, we live in a digital world now, there’s not a day that goes by that we don’t use the internet or in particular social media.
+Let’s face it, we live in a digital world now, there’s not a day that goes by that we don’t use social media.
 Years ago, reputation and word of mouth was the main way workshops grew their customer base.
-Now there is social media, which can help grow your workshop customer base easily and most importantly cheaply!
+Now there is social media, which can help grow your workshop quickly and easily!

-To put things into perspective according to industry leading platform We Are Social, 18 million Australians use social media, whether it be Facebook, Instagram, or Twitter.
-Because of this social media has become a necessity for businesses.
+To put things into perspective 18 million Australians use social media daily.
 Just think about the potential!

 Set up a business Facebook and Instagram page

-The two essential social media pages your business must have is Facebook and Instagram.
 Facebook and Instagram are the two most used social media platforms online.
-The first tip is to set up a business page on each website.
+The first thing you need to do is set up a business page on both platforms.

 The key benefits of starting a Facebook and Instagram page are: